Skip to main content

 Application Process

-• A revocable consent is the mechanism through which the City grants a right to an individual or organization to construct and maintain certain structures on, over, or under the streets and sidewalks of the City, including outdoor dining setups on the sidewalk and in the roadway.
+• A revocable consent is the mechanism through which the City grants a right to an individual or organization to construct and maintain certain structures on, over, or under the streets and sidewalks of the City, including sidewalk and roadway cafes.

 • As the name implies, the City retains the right to revoke the consent at any time.

-• These drawings are not required to be developed by an architect or other professional.
+• Drawings are not required to be developed by an architect or other professional.

-• NYC DOT anticipates it will take between two to six months for sidewalk outdoor dining and three to four months for roadway outdoor dining once NYC DOT receives a complete and accurate application.
+• NYC DOT anticipates it will take up to six months for sidewalk cafes and up to five months for roadway cafes once NYC DOT receives a complete and accurate application.

 • Applicants will be able to track the status of their application on the application portal.